 Table Toppers: Help set tables for breakfast meal each morning of the program.

 Host: Sit at a table as a host and serve food to the table.
 Initiate appropriate conversation during meal.

 Cleaning Teams: Remain in the dining hall after the meal to help clean tables and move furniture.

 Dining Hall Responsibilities in General: Managing students in the dining hall can be a big responsibility.
 However, if you know what is expected of you and you do those tasks, it can be a pleasant experience.
-Student Leaders at Oregon Trail Overnight, along with parents, have four main tasks in the dining hall at meals.
+Student Leaders at the 4th Grade Overnight program, along with parents, have four main tasks in the dining hall at meals.
 Student Leaders and parents are hosts and/or jump-ups, monitor the noise level at the table, and they initiate conversation.

 For many students this is the first time that they have sat down with a group to eat a meal.
 Be sensitive to this for this time should be relaxing, but can be a point of high anxiety for these students.
 A major responsibility of Student Leaders at meal times is helping the children with table conversation.
 This can be a harder task than it appears at first.
 Remember that ONLY APPROPRIATE TOPICS should be discussed or shared with students at the table.
 Please help make dining a fun and relaxing experience for all at the table.

 - If you could travel in time describe the time and place you would go?
 What would you do there?

 - If you got a ticket anywhere in the world where would you go?
 Why?

 - What is your favorite pizza?
 Where do you go to get your favorite pizza?